 So, when you start puberty at anywhere from ages Eleven to Fifteen, and you have your first menstrual cycle, you are going to see a mimic of your hormones in the perimenopausal period on the other end of the cycle.
 Most women menstruate for about thirty-five years.
 So that window is going to be shorter if you started you periods earlier, longer if you started your periods later.

 Check the Age Menopause Appears in your Family

 Now, the biggest factor that you need to pay attention to is number one: what was your mother’s age of menopause?
-The average age of menopause is Fifty-one.
+The average age of menopause is fifty-one.
 If your mother went through it at 51, she probably started perimenopause a few years before that.
 Perimenopause can last for five to fifteen years.
 So your mother may have started it at say forty-six, maybe as early as forty years of age.

 So that is going to be your indicator, not just your mother but your maternal relatives, and your grandmother.
-If you have any older siblings, older sisters, if you have any aunts on your mother’s side of family, asking them can outline the time that you are going to start perimenopause.
+If you have any older sisters, if you have any aunts on your mother’s side of family, asking them can outline the time that you are going to start perimenopause.

-Hormone Healing Tip 3: Look Out for Premature Ovarian Failure
+Look Out for Premature Ovarian Failure

-Now it will not always show, you may have a good month, and then you have a month where you feel super symptomatic.
+Now FSH will not always show, you may have a good month, and then you have a month where you feel super symptomatic.
 The more symptomatic months, that next menstrual period, you are going to have a higher FSH, so you may have to check it a few times to see for sure.

 I see many, many women that may get misdiagnosed and think it is something else.
 You are just anxious, maybe you are depressed, you are given anti-anxieties or antidepressants, instead of being treated hormonally when you are actually going through perimenopause.
 And, remember, perimenopause can last five to fifteen years so getting your hormones balanced is key to transitioning gracefully through menopause.